Engin-Boot/pong-stage-prajyotture/Stage0/Bounce.md

 ## Acceptance Criteria

-### Scenario:When ball missed by opposition and does not bounce back?
+### Scenario:The ball is missed by opposition and does not bounce back

   Given -The game is running properly and smoothely